billg-splunk/javashop-otel/README.md

 # Let's define a few terms for those new to APM / Software Development or Java

-1. What's a Function in Java ?
+1. **What is a Function in Java?**
 	A Function  in most languages includeing Java, is a logical chunk of code when executed solves a repeatable task.
 This is basically what our 		customers Dev teams spend thier time building and where software issues will most commonly be.
-3. What's a  Method in Java ?
+3. **What is a Method in Java?**
  	See What's a function -> Function and method are synonomous.
-5. What's an Exception in Java ?
+5. **What is an Exception in Java?**
 	An Exceptional error condition that indicates abonormal or unhandled condition, that interrupts program execution abnormally.

 # View Service Map

 Please note it may take 3-4 minutes for traces to show up and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.

 It is recommended to use a -5m look back during this lab.
-Start there, use 15 if you feel you have to.
+Start there, use -15m if you feel you have to.

 <img width="731" alt="Screen Shot 2023-02-14 at 8 25 19 PM" src="https://user-images.githubusercontent.com/32849847/218923108-6c6a7efb-588e-4f7b-b788-768037eae4bb.png">